pylhc/ir_amplitude_detuning/README.md

 1. Run the correction calculation with the defined targets and corrector field orders, this gives the corrector settings per `Target` to apply to the machine.

+   > [!WARNING]
+   > This assumes the corrector circuits/variables are implemented with positive sign leading to positive
+   > K-values in the magnets as seen from beam 1 and with the respective anti-symmetry compensating signs
+   > (e.g. in normal-oriented quadrupoles) in beam 4.

 1. Assess the correction quality by calculating the contributions analytically.
    This is fast and allows to compare different sources (e.g. different corrector field orders or different IPs)